-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note CL-67 Encourage the use of low-carbon materials and building design principles that reduce greenhouse gas emissions in all parts of the project life cycle.
-Note: Added to support greenhouse gas reduction targets (see CE-11).
-CL-68 Support opportunities for district energy and incorporate district-level sustainability features in growing areas.
-Note: Added to support greenhouse gas reduction targets (see CE-11).
-Air Quality CL-69 EN-50 Support federal, state, and regional policies intended to combat climate change and protect clean air in Bellevue and the Puget Sound Basin.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note CL-69 Encourage the use of low-carbon materials and building design principles that reduce greenhouse gas emissions in all parts of the project life cycle.
+Note: Added to support greenhouse gas reduction targets (see CL-12).
+CL-70 Support opportunities for district energy and incorporate district-level sustainability features in growing areas.
+Note: Added to support greenhouse gas reduction targets (see CL-12).
+Air Quality CL-71 EN-50 Support federal, state and regional policies intended to combat climate change and protect clean air in Bellevue and the Puget Sound Basin.
 Note: Updated to include climate change.
-CL-70 EN-51 Work with the private sector to reduce growth in vehicle trips as a key strategy for reducing automobile-related air pollution.
-CL-71 EN-52 Implement transportation projects that provide significant air quality improvements to areas with existing poor air quality problems, even where the project does not bring all locations up to adopted standards, provided that the project is the best feasible solution and it significantly improves the air quality at each location with poor air quality.
-Note: Updated to broaden the applicability of the policy.
+CL-72 EN-51 Work with the private sector to reduce growth in vehicle trips as a key strategy for reducing automobile-related air pollution.
+CL-73 EN-52 Implement transportation projects that provide significant air quality improvements to areas with existing poor air quality problems, even where the project does not bring all locations up to adopted standards, provided that the project is the best feasible solution and it significantly improves the air quality at each location.
+Note: Updated to broaden the applicability of the policy and make it more concise.

-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note CL-72 EN-53 Provide transportation improvements for the purpose of relieving localized substandard air quality problems by shifting traffic from the most polluted areas to less congested facilities nearby, provided this does not encourage cut-through balancing other community needs such as equitable traffic in neighborhoodsor noise impacts .
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note CL-74 EN-53 Provide transportation improvements for the purpose of relieving localized substandard air quality problems by shifting traffic from the most polluted areas to less congested facilities nearby, provided this does not encourage cut-through balancing other community needs such as equitable traffic in neighborhoodsor noise impacts .
 Note: Updated to clarify policy intent.
-CL-73 EN-54 Promote Electrify the use of alternative fuels such as electricitycity's light-duty fleet, and compressed natural gaspromote the electrification and evaluate the use of such ultra-low or zero-emissions fuels for the city's medium and heavy duty vehicles.
+CL-75 EN-54 Promote Electrify the use of alternative fuels such as electricitycity's light-duty fleet, and compressed natural gaspromote the electrification and evaluate the use of suchultra-low or zero-emissions fuels for the city's medium and heavy-duty vehicles.
 Note: Updated to use more active language.
-CL-74 EN-55 Maintain the ban on outdoor burning within the urban area and encourage the composting of leaves and other yard debris and other actions as alternatives to burning.
-CL-75 EN-56 Reduce the amount of air-borne particulates through a street sweeping program, dust abatement on construction sites, and other methods to reduce the sources of dust.
-Fish and Wildlife Habitat CL-76 EN-57 Provide incentives to private property owners to achieve specific habitat improvement goals, including retention and enhancement of native vegetation.
+CL-76 EN-55 Maintain the ban on outdoor burning within the urban area and encourage the composting of leaves and other yard debris and other actions as alternatives to burning.
+CL-77 EN-56 Reduce the amount of air-borne particulates through a street sweeping program, dust abatement on construction sites and other methods to reduce the sources of dust.
+Fish and Wildlife Habitat CL-78 EN-57 Provide incentives to private property owners to achieve specific habitat improvement goals, including retention and enhancement of native vegetation.